 Figure \ref{fig:teaser} illustrates our model architecture.
-In particular, \ours has three major building blocks: \textbf{(i)} a feature encoder ($F$) that attempts to minimize the entropy of the unlabeled data for better clustering. \textbf{(ii)} a distance-based classifier ($C$) that adversarially learns per-class weight vectors as prototypes and attempts to maximize the entropy of the unlabeled data \textbf{(iii)} a discriminator that uses features generated by $F$ to predict which pool each sample belongs to.
+In particular, \ours has three major building blocks: \textbf{(i)} a feature encoder ($F$) that attempts to minimize the entropy of the unlabeled data for better clustering. \textbf{(ii)} a distance-based classifier ($C$) that adversarially learns per-class weight vectors as prototypes and attempts to maximize the entropy of the unlabeled data \textbf{(iii)} a discriminator ($D$) that uses features generated by $F$ to predict which pool each sample belongs to.
 Inspired by recent advances in few-shot learning, we use a distance-based classifier to learn per-class weighted vectors as prototypes (similar to prototypical~\cite{prototypical} and matching networks~\cite{matchingnets}) using cosine similarity scores~\cite{baseline++}.
 To leverage the unlabeled data, we perform semi-supervised learning using entropy as our optimization objective which is easy to train and does not require labels.

 While the feature extractor minimizes the entropy by pushing the unlabeled samples to be clustered near the prototypes, the classifier increases the entropy of the unlabeled samples, and hence makes them similar to all class prototypes.
 On the other hand, they both learn to classify the labeled data using a cross-entropy loss, enhancing the feature space with more discriminative features.
 We train a binary discriminator on this space to predict \textit{labeledness} for each example and at the end samples which (i) are predicted as unlabeled with high confidence by the discriminator and (ii) achieved high entropy by the classifier $C$ will be sent to the oracle.